pippineus/Pippineus-Maximus/README.md

    all dimensions.

-2. The Pippineus Maximus Clause: Any use of this Software must be accompanied by appropriate reverence to Pippineus Maximus, the legendary unicorn of infinite wisdom and boundless power.
+2. The Pippineus Maximus Clause: Any use of this Software must be accompanied by appropriate reverence to Pippineus Maximus, the legendary goat of infinite wisdom and boundless power.

 3. The Wobble Waiver: The Software is provided "AS IS", in a quantum